andyld97/AutomaticMailPrinter/README.md

-# MailPrinter
+# Welcome to MailPrinter
-Automatically prints e-mails (.NET)

-## Welcome
 Welcome to the official GitHub repo of MailPrinter.
-MailPrinter is a small program to print emails contained in the mail account on the local printer.
+MailPrinter is a small program (.NET) to print emails contained in the mail account on the local printer.
 The idea came from my 2nd best friend (Floris J.).
 Together we are working on this project.

 ## Info about MailPrinter
 The project was recently created by a new development of a website for a pizzeria.
 The system was built with Shopify and replaced an old website that was built on Contao.